ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 The implementation description is [here.](./kstreams/README.md)

-The last solution is done with Spring boot, postgresql as back end database and kafka.
-The description for this implementation is in [this chapter](./springboot/README.md).
+The last solution is done using Spring boot, postgresql as back end database and Kafka.
+The implementation description is in [this chapter](./springboot/README.md).

 ## Container inventory

-We are providing a tool to publish container created events to the Kafka `container` topic.
+We are providing a tool to publish `container created` events to the Kafka `containers` topic.
 The python code is under the `tools` folder.
 It can be executed using our Python docker image with the command:

 ```shell
 docker run -e KAFKA_BROKERS=$KAFKA_BROKERS -v $(pwd):/home --network=docker_default -ti ibmcase/python bash